Niba-khan/Milestone4-Editable-Resume-Form-by-Niba-khan/README.md

 o Is each section of the resume editable (i.e., can users click and modify content)? o Are changes reflected without requiring a page refresh?
- TypeScript Code Quality and Logic (40 points): o Is the TypeScript code organized, eAicient, and error-free?
+ TypeScript Code Quality and Logic (40 points): o Is the TypeScript code organized, eAicient, and error-free?"